You Have Felt This

-The Six States
+The Six States Your Brain Already Runs

-Beta (13-30 Hz) is the active, analytical state.
+Beta (13-30 Hz) is your active, analytical state.
 Planning, reasoning, problem-solving, responding to email, running meetings.
 This is where most knowledge workers spend the vast majority of their conscious hours.
 It is necessary.
 It is also insufficient.

-Theta (4-8 Hz) is the deep processing state.
+Theta (4-8 Hz) is your deep processing state.
 Memory consolidation, emotional integration, the kind of slow synthesis that produces genuine understanding rather than mere information retrieval.
 This state emerges in deep meditation, in the hypnagogic transition between waking and sleep, and in periods of prolonged creative immersion.

 Zeta is the transitional state — the moment of emergence from stillness.
 Something has changed.
 The mind that descends into Delta and emerges through Zeta is not the same mind that entered.
 The processing is complete.
 The integration is ready to surface.